 The report also looks at the challenging start to the year for sustainable financing and the clean energy transition, after the first quarter saw the first year-on-year decline in sustainability debt transactions since at least 2016.
 According to preliminary figures reported until 1 April, a total of USD 255.9 billion in new labeled bonds and loans were transacted from January to March 2022, which marks a more than 30 percent decline from the USD 416.3 billion that was transacted in the same period last year.

 “This is the first decline in at least six years but it is likely to be a temporary reaction to geopolitical turmoil,” says Gregor Vulturius, Advisor at Climate & Sustainable Finance at SEB.
 “We expect issuance to pick up again in the coming months, not least for social bonds that may help fund spending to support those afflicted by war.”

 “There are also signs of a change in the pricing of sustainable assets,” says Thomas Thygesen.
 “For bonds, lower ‘greeniums’ reflect lower realized returns and higher realized risk.
 In equities, the clean energy index has de-rated after what looks like a liquidity bubble, but still looks expensive.
 We think this is a healthy repricing to more realistic assumptions about future returns.”

 About The Green Bond report

 SEB, which together with the World Bank developed the green bond concept in 2007/2008, publishes the research publication The Green Bond 5-6 times a year.
-It strives to bring readers the latest insight into the world of sustainable finance through various themes.
+It strives to bring readers the latest insight into the world of sustainable finance through various themes, such as the clean energy transition.
 Even though the report covers all kinds of products and developments in the sustainable finance market, we have decided to keep its historic name – The Green Bond – as a tribute to our role as a pioneer of the green bond market.
 You can find The Green Bond report here.